Previous

 In all, a fine tour, with lots of birds, and again some wonderful experiences in Panama.

-(a tour with twistwings & softwings)
+PANAMA - August 2002: A tour with twistwings & softwings

 The following account written by Armas Hill, leader of the tour.